bcgsc/mavis/docs/source/theory.rst

 1. to find flanking evidence supporting deletions and insertions
 2. to estimate the window size for where we will need to read from the bam when looking for evidence for a given event

-The :py:func:`~structural_variant.validate.evidence.GenomeEvidence._generate_window` function uses the above concepts.
+The :py:func:`~mavis.validate.evidence.GenomeEvidence._generate_window` function uses the above concepts.
 The user will define the ``median_fragment_size`` the ``stdev_fragment_size`` , and the ``stdev_count_abnormal``
-parameters defined in the :class:`~structural_variant.constants.VALIDATION_DEFAULTS` class.
+parameters defined in the :class:`~mavis.constants.VALIDATION_DEFAULTS` class.

-If the library has a transcriptome protocol this becomes a bit more complicated and we must take into account the possible annotations when calculating the evidence window. see :py:func:`~structural_variant.validate.evidence.TranscriptomeEvidence._generate_window` for more
+If the library has a transcriptome protocol this becomes a bit more complicated and we must take into account the possible annotations when calculating the evidence window. see :py:func:`~mavis.validate.evidence.TranscriptomeEvidence._generate_window` for more

 |